Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 ###### Access Offer Service
 ![o](https://user-images.githubusercontent.com/121741348/225592437-12e3063b-bcf8-4a8f-b9f1-c02177e96bf2.png)

-##### Step 4.5 -  Create a Dockerfile for cart-microservice-nodejs, build & run as a container
+##### Step 4.5 -  Create a Dockerfile for cart-microservice-nodejs, build the Dockerfile, and run it as a container
 ```
 cd ..
 ```